ioBroker Docker Image Docs

 .
 To make this data persistent it is recommended to mount an (empty) folder or Docker volume to /opt/iobroker

-during first startup of your container.
-Since ioBroker Docker image v8.0.0 Docker will create a default volume when you do not mount any folder or volume to /opt/iobroker
+Since ioBroker Docker image v8.0.0, it will create a default volume when you do not mount any folder or volume to /opt/iobroker

 .